 Work Trade Program

-There are 10 Work Trade positions available for this event.
-Work Trade is a fun way to meet new people and be a crucial supporter of the event.
-When you participate in the Work Trade program all but $50 of your registration fee will be waived.
-You must be available from 10am May 19th through May 26th at 4pm to participate in the work trade program.
-If you are interested in a work trade position please read, complete and submit the application
+There are 10 Work Trade positions available for the Mid Atlantic Primitive skills Gathering.
+Work Trade is a great way to participate in the event and support the community and event.
+When you participate in the Work Trade program you must be available from 10am May 24th through May 31st at 4pm.
+If you are interested in a work trade position please read, complete, and submit the Work Trade Application.

 More About Mid-Atlantic Primitive Skills Gathering

 Mid-Atlantic Primitive Skills Gathering is an occasion to learn, practice, and share the skills that sustained our ancestors for many millennia.
 This is an opportunity, at least temporarily, to experience the kind of community that humanity was born into and aboriginal people around the world have lived in for ages.
 This is a time to have fun, make new friends, renew old friendships, learn new skills, and share what you know about living gently with the Earth.
 It is a chance to show yourself and your children that there are alternatives to the unnatural modern society that exists all around them.

 Come and relax around the campfire and enjoy songs, stories, drumming and dancing.
 When a group comes together to renew their relationship with the Earth only good things come forth.
 Come and seek out the day-to-day living skills that allowed our ancient ancestors to live with the Earth in a harmonious and sustainable way.

 Please take a look at this wonderful article about Mid-Atlantic Primitive Skills Gathering in the The Washington Post Magazine.

 Click here to learn more about the MAPS Meet instrutors.